oracle-samples/oltrain/content/posts/ol/storage/post-26/index.md

 title: "Encrypt drives using LUKS"
 date: 2022-07-25
 draft: false
-summary: "Learn how to encrypt drives using LUKS"
+summary: "Learn how to encrypt a device using LUKS on Oracle Linux."
 tags: ["ol", "lab", "tutorial", "ol-storage"]
 showDate: true
 ---